Snoupix/rustbee/README.md

 # turn them ON, save them to local storage file (so you don't have to specify
 # them on next commands) and shutdown the daemon after the command
 rustbee power on -s1a e8:d4:ea:c4:62:00 ec:27:a7:d6:5a:9c
+# This command will use the saved MAC addresses to power off lights and
+# keep the daemon running so next commands will be faster since devices
+# are known and may be connected (BLE drops connection pretty fast)
+rustbee power off
 ```

 *Known error: if you have an error with: "le-connection-abort-by-local", it's kind of usual, BLE is a bit weak so try again your last command, it will most likely work after an other try*